 (e) Request for an Appeal to Subcommittee of Uniform Practice Code Committee

-A Requesting Party issued a notice under this Rule may appeal a determination made under paragraph (d)(3) of this Rule to a three-member subcommittee comprised of current or former industry members of FINRA's Uniform Practice Code Committee in writing, via facsimile, electronic mail or otherwise in writing, within seven (7) calendar days after service of the notice.
+A Requesting Party issued a notice under this Rule may appeal a determination made under paragraph (d)(3) of this Rule to a three-member subcommittee composed of current or former industry members of FINRA's Uniform Practice Code Committee in writing via electronic mail, unless an alternative method of service is ordered by the Adjudicator, within seven calendar days after service of the notice.
+Service of the appeal by electronic mail shall be deemed complete upon sending.
 The written request for an appeal must be accompanied by proof of payment of the non-refundable Action Determination Appeal Fee.
 A request for an appeal must set forth with specificity any and all defenses to the Department's determination that a request was unacceptable or otherwise deficient.
 An appeal to the subcommittee shall operate to stay the processing of the company-related action (i.e., the requested company-related action shall not be processed during the period that the Requesting Party requests an appeal or while any such appeal is pending).
-Once a written appeal has been received, the Requesting Party may submit any additional supporting written documentation, via facsimile, electronic mail or otherwise, up until the time the appeal is considered by the subcommittee.
+Once a written appeal has been received, the Requesting Party may submit any additional supporting written documentation via electronic mail, unless an alternative method of service is ordered by the Adjudicator, up until the time the appeal is considered by the subcommittee.
 The subcommittee shall convene once each calendar month to consider all appeals received under this Rule during the prior month.
-The subcommittee shall render a determination within three (3) business days following the day the appeal is considered by the subcommittee.
+The subcommittee shall render a determination within three business days following the day the appeal is considered by the subcommittee.
 The subcommittee's determination shall constitute final action by FINRA.
 The subcommittee's determination shall not constitute an estoppel as to FINRA nor bind FINRA in any subsequent administrative, civil, or disciplinary proceeding.
-If the Requesting Party fails to file a written request for an appeal within seven (7) calendar days after service of the notice by the Department, the Department's determination shall constitute final action by FINRA.
+If the Requesting Party fails to file a written request for an appeal within seven calendar days after service of the notice by the Department, the Department's determination shall constitute final action by FINRA.

 • • • Supplementary Material: --------------